zeldredge/unitary-modular/README.md

 # unitary-modular
-Code for the GHZ state preparation simulation and circuit placemetn outlined in Bapat et al 2018
+Code for the GHZ state preparation simulation and circuit placement outlined in Bapat et al 2018